SamVar/blog/_posts/2020-09-03-install-jekyll.md

 Now you have `ruby` installed on your system.

 \
-Next step is to install `Bundler and Jekyl`
+Next step is to install `Bundler and Jekyll`
 To install bundler and Jekyll open terminal and type the following command:

 {% highlight ruby %}